 What You Get — Is It Worth It?

-Although you won’t know the exact benefits you’ll get with this card unless you receive an invite, you can consider the basic benefits that come with other American Express cards.
+Although you won’t know the exact benefits you’ll get with the Centurion card unless you receive an invite, you can consider the basic benefits that come with other American Express cards.
 American Express is secretive about most of the details, except to say they include “rare” travel, food and entertainment experiences.
 That may mean a coveted ticket to New York’s fashion week or a private box at the Superbowl.

 Upgraded airline and hotel loyalty program status, such as Delta SkyMiles Platinum Medallion and Hilton HHonors Diamond, are rumored to be benefits of the Centurion card.
 However, there are other less prestigious cards that can help you earn these upgraded statuses without the huge annual fee.